marvelous-git/starter-project/README.md

 ## Installing Nebular Theme

 Nebular supports init configuration with Angular Schematics.
-This means you can simply add it to your project by running `ng add @nebular/theme`, and Angular Schematics will do the rest:
+This means you can simply add it to your project by running `ng add @nebular/theme`, and Angular Schematics will do the rest

+## Installing Nebular Auth & Security

+Optionally, you can install nebular Auth and Securityby running `npm install --save @nebular/auth @nebular/security`